 Telephone:020 7815 7122

-Dr Helen Turnell is an oil and gas subsurface consultant with UK and international management experience, whose career evolved from geophysical research and technological applications for acreage/prospect evaluation, to licence management and a series of global project management/QA roles for corporate BP.
+Helen joined LSBU in 2012 following c.
+30 years in Industry, mainly BP, where her career evolved from geophysical research and technological applications for acreage/prospect evaluation, to licence management and a series of global project management/QA roles.

 Dr Turnell is the module leader for Petroleum Geoscience and MSc dissertations, as well as field trips leader.
 She provides input for the Level 7 Group project and advises on subsurface methods (geoscience) for undergraduate courses across the School.